openethereum/openethereum.github.io/Basic-Usage.md

 To use Parity run `parity ui` command or head on to [http://127.0.0.1:8180/](http://127.0.0.1:8180/) or another port specified by `--ui-port PORT` option.
-This will bring up the UI that can be used to monitor Ethereum blockchain syncing progress and to use installed DApps.
+This will bring up the Parity wallet user interface that can be used to monitor Ethereum blockchain syncing progress and to use installed DApps.

 ![The Parity User Interface](images/home-0.png)

-Once the syncing is complete, new transactions can be sent.
-Before relaying a transaction [Secure Transaction Signer](Secure Transaction Signer) has to be used to sign it.
+Once the [syncing](Getting-Synced) is complete, new transactions can be sent.
+Before relaying a transaction Secure Transaction Signer has to be used to sign it.

 - [Configuration](#configuration)
 - [Networking](#networking)